Skip to main content

 About

-Flesh Made Fear is a single player survival survival game with a horror theme.
+Flesh Made Fear is a single player survival shooter game with horror, mystery and thriller themes.
 It was developed by TaintedPact Games and was released on October 31, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Tank controls.
 Fixed cameras.
 Pure Terror.
 Set in a haunting world of twisted experiments and occult nightmares, this game brings back the survival horror mechanics you know and love while pushing the genre into terrifying new depths.